 Keep your ears open for the mighty Wurlitzer Organ too!

-33 – Board the American Victory Ship & Museum
+37 – Board the American Victory Ship & Museum

 Walk through the historic ship, past the former hospital beds, admire the weaponry, check out the lifeboats, and so much more.
 For history buffs, it’s one of the best things to do in Tampa.

-34 – Build a raft and ride it at Legoland Florida
+38 – Build a raft and ride it at Legoland Florida

 HorsePower is the dream of Armando Gort, who always wanted a horse farm for children to learn to love animals.
-Nothing can describe the experience at HorsePower better than that; HorsePower is a wonder complete with a petting zoo, pony rides, childrens’ train rides, and zip lines.
+Nothing can describe the experience here better than that.

+It’s a wonder complete with a petting zoo, pony rides, children’s train rides and zip lines.

-36 – Catch a live show at Straz Center for the Performing Arts
+41 – Catch a live show at Straz Center for the Performing Arts

 Although it began life as an abandoned gravel lot, the Straz Center is now a cultural hub for the performing arts, hosting everything from jazz and opera to Next Generation Ballet and contemporary musicals.

-To get the most out of a show, start with dinner at Maestro’s On the river with spectacular Riverwalk views and a glass (or three) of wine.
+To get the most out of a show, start with dinner at Maestro’s On The River with spectacular Riverwalk views and a glass (or three) of wine.

 On the spectacular Riverwalk, a host of great fashion shops await!

-38 – See a concert at the MidFlorida Credit Union Amphitheatre
+44 – See a concert at the MidFlorida Credit Union Amphitheatre

 The Amphitheatre is the largest concert-only stage in Tampa Bay.

 There are truckloads of concerts and music festivals, most notably the Next Big Thing — held on the first Sunday of every December.

 For the best seats, buy a lawn ticket and bring your own deck chair.

-40 – Party and pedal on Cycle Boats
+45 – Party and pedal on Cycle Boats

 Built for 8+ passengers, the Cycle Boats have pedal stations to move your party out to the water and a long table with benches for when the party starts!

-41 – Explore Tampa on a water bike
+46 – Explore Tampa on a water bike

-Instead of the bustling, group-friendly Cycle Boats, the quiet ‘water bike’ is perfect for solo travelers or as a tandem activity for couples keen to ogle at the impressive waterside homes.
+Instead of the bustling, group-friendly Cycle Boats, the quiet water bike is perfect for solo travelers or as a tandem activity for couples keen to ogle at the impressive waterside homes.

 With hordes of wildlife around as well, it’s are a great way to explore Tampa from the water at your own pace!
 This outdoor adventure and sightseeing can be enjoyed by all ages and cycling skills.

-42 – Go bar-hopping from the river at Staying Afloat Party Boat
+48 – Go bar-hopping from the river at Staying Afloat Party Boat

-Passengers can also bring whatever food and drink they like on the party boat — with typical warm weather year-round and Bluetooth speakers on board, the fun never stops.
+Passengers can also bring whatever food and drink they like on the party boat.
+With typical warm weather year-round and Bluetooth speakers on board, the fun never stops!

-43 – Have a laugh at Side Splitters Comedy Club
+49 – Have a laugh at Side Splitters Comedy Club

 With touring headliners gracing the club every week, pull up a chair and enjoy the show by the bar or at a table with a full menu.